Dean of Postgraduate Studies in HaSS Faculty, Reader in Landscape Planning Research & Policy Engagement

 - Enabling wherever possible international co-operation, education and learning

 I have developed successful research collaborations within the School, within other Departments and with a number of external organisations.
 Through my research I have been asked to participate in a number of European initiatives and research bids including funding from the Council of Europe, the EU and UNESCO.
 I have submitted numerous research proposals to funding bodies over the last few years including to: Leverhulme Trust, DETR, ESRC, AHRC, NERC, MRC, EU, Countryside Agency, Construction Research and Innovation Strategy Panel (CRISP) and MAFF.
 I have worked with international, national and local organisations on projects including Defra, Natural England, Environment Agency, English Nature, SNH, One-NE, North East Community Forests, Durham Heritage Coast Partnership, Uniscape, British Council/DfID and many others locally, nationally and internationally.
-I am presently working on an AHRC funded project ‘Hydrocitizenship’ under the connected communities programme.
-Recent projects include the use of a Bayesian Belief Network (BBN) to explore ’Interdisciplinary methods to build a socio-ecological decision-making tool to inform marine governance’ funded by NERC under the Valuing Nature Network initiative, policy assessment in England and the UK relating to the implementation of the European Landscape Convention (ELC), green infrastructure planning and an examination of landscape change related to policy options for Natural England.
-I have also worked in developing countries on sustainability issues such as the assessment of the landscape impacts of the shrimp industry in Bangladesh.
+Recent research on landscape and water included collaboration on an AHRC funded project ‘Hydrocitizenship’ under the connected communities programme.
+The knowledge gained in this project has been disseminated in many different ways including keynotes, conference papers, blogs, developing new project proposals and two Heritage Lottery Fund (HLF) projects in the North East of England.
+My research on the European Landscape Convention (ELC), green infrastructure planning and landscape change continues to influence my thinking and I am developing new areas that bring all these strands together in the UK and internationally.
+I have worked in developing countries on sustainability issues such as the assessment of the landscape impacts of the shrimp industry in Bangladesh.
 I have spoken, lectured and taught in China, India and a number of countries in Europe.
 My main teaching responsibilities at Newcastle are with postgraduate (Masters and Doctoral) students on sustainable landscape planning and climate change and planning.

 I have acted as internal and external examiner at all levels of University education (undergraduate, postgraduate, PhD) both in the UK and abroad.
+I am presently External Examiner on the innovative Landscape Programmes at Writtle University College.
 I have supervised a number of successful PhD candidates and numerous students who are now in Landscape and Planning professional practice.
 I have also supervised post-doctoral visitors and academics who come to Newcastle to carry out research with me.

 Selected Esteem Indicators/National and International Recognition: